-Route in the mer nu tree:
+Route ir the menu tree:

 Parameters Streams Physical stream Stream n.

-Dist

-Fluid HC gas mixture Blast furn. gas
+Fluid HC gas mixture Blast furn, gas

 The blast furnace gas data pages are identical with natural gas data pages except the gas composition and the water content.
 The name of the blast furnace gas components and their default concentration are listed in the table below.